 - Digestion difficulties, including reflux and problems absorbing nutrients if damage occurs to the esophagus or the muscles used to aid in digestion;

-- Scarring in the lungs that can result in decreased lung function, an inability to breathe, and/or exercise intolerance.
+- Scarring in the lungs can result in decreased lung function, an inability to breathe, and/or exercise intolerance.
 A person may also develop pulmonary hypotension in the lungs;

 - Scarring of the heart may result in arrhythmias, pericarditis (inflammation in the membranous sac surrounding the heart), and congestive heart failure;

 - Blood pressure may suddenly increase in the kidneys, resulting in renal crisis and possibly failure; and

 - Some patients experience severe dental problems, as scleroderma can cause dry mouth and reduced saliva that leads to rapid decay.
 In addition, tightening of the skin around the face can cause the mouth to become smaller or narrower and make it difficult for the patient to brush his or her teeth or have them professionally cleaned.

 While there is no cure for scleroderma, there are treatment options that can help to delay the progression of the disease, limit symptoms, and prevent future complications.
 Such treatment options include:

 - The use of blood pressure medicine to help dilate and open the blood vessels to keep heart and lung problems at bay while reducing the occurrence of Raynaud’s Disease; and

 - Immunosuppressants can help to stop the progression of scleroderma.
 Commonly prescribed drugs include methotrexate, cyclosporine, antithymocyte globulin, mycophenolate mofetil, and cyclophosphamide;

 - Steroids and anti-inflammatory drugs may be used to reduce inflammation and reduce pain; and